 The series of epic Pat Riley stories continues.
 After discovering he had a thing for ice buckets and covering a story about the ultimate Pat Riley move, we bring you another one.
 And this one may be the best.

 Riley is one of the most successful NBA personas.
 He’s the only guy with the bragging rights of winning the title as a player, assistant, coach, and GM.

 Whatever Riley was doing, the recipe for success was always the same – hard work and dedication.
-He has that old school, almost military approach.
-It’s something players have struggled with, but the ones who endured it ended up with a ring on their finger.
+He has that old-school, almost military approach.
+It’s something players have struggled with, but those who endured it ended up with a ring on their finger.
 But it wasn’t easy.
 Not by a long shot.

 We’re in Vancouver, we’re losing at the half.
 Pat comes in and tears up the locker room.
 We come back and win, whoop ’em.
 We on the bus and Tim was like ‘I’m tired of all that negative s***.‘ He was like ‘watch me, Imma say something tomorrow.
 Watch!‘Eddie House, In The Zone